Fulton Street station (New York City Subway): Broadway–Seventh Avenue Line

-After the original IRT opened, the city began planning new lines.
-In 1913, as part of the Dual Contracts, the New York City Public Service Commission planned to split the original IRT system into three segments: two north-south lines, carrying through trains over the Lexington Avenue and Broadway–Seventh Avenue Lines, and a west-east shuttle under 42nd Street.
-This would form a roughly "H"-shaped system.
-The IRT Broadway–Seventh Avenue Line platform was built on the portion of that line south of Times Square–42nd Street.
-The line first opened as a shuttle to 34th Street–Penn Station on June 3, 1917.
-The line was extended south to South Ferry on July 1, 1918; the Fulton Street station opened on the same date, and was served by a shuttle between Chambers Street and Wall Street, on the line's Brooklyn Branch.
-On August 1, 1918, the new "H" system was implemented, joining the two halves of the Broadway–Seventh Avenue Line and sending all West Side trains south from Times Square.
-The Lexington Avenue Line also opened north of Grand Central–42nd Street, and all services at the Lexington Avenue Line station were sent through that line.
-As a result, shuttle service to the Broadway–Seventh Avenue Line station was replaced by through service.
+The line was nearly completed by late 1917, but the signals and station finishes were incomplete due to World War I–related material shortages.
+The Broadway–Seventh Avenue Line's Fulton Street station opened on July 1, 1918, and was initially served by a shuttle between Chambers Street and Wall Street on the line's Brooklyn branch.
+On August 1, 1918, the new "H" system was implemented, joining the two halves of the Broadway–Seventh Avenue Line and sending all West Side trains south from Times Square; through trains on the Brooklyn branch began operating to Upper Manhattan and the Bronx.
+The Lexington Avenue Line also opened north of Grand Central–42nd Street, and all services at the original station on Broadway were sent through that line.